joafalves/pixel-community/README.md

     @Override
     public void load() {
-        // load up of resources and game managers/utilities gameCamera = new Camera2D(this);
+        // load up of resources and game utilities: content = ServiceProvider.create(ContentManager.class);
-        content = ContentManagerFactory.create();
-        spriteBatch = SpriteBatchFactory.create(this);
+        spriteBatch = ServiceProvider.create(SpriteBatch.class);
+        gameCamera = new Camera2D(this);

         // example of loading a texture into memory: spriteTex = content.load("<texture_path>", Texture.class);
+        // ... or with the built-in 'texture' method: content.loadTexture(...)
     }

     @Override